mahanama94/mahanama94.github.io/_posts/2018-1-23-surviving-titanic.md

 Here we have used a simple set of data with no or less transformation and as per tests, the model has an accuracy of around 70%.
 We can improve the accuracy by considering other data that we have ignored during the process.
-For instance the cabin number (or letter) can provide a hint on the survival.
+For instance the cabin number (or the letter) can provide a hint on the survival.
 (Think like people in the cabins of front part
     of the ship might have a higher change of survival compared to others) On the other-hand, the predictions might lose accuracy as a result of those data.
+Plus you also can use the name of the person for your predictions, cause we know Jack died and Rose survived. ;)